mhshehata/Inspecting_Electric_Vehicle_Charging_Trends/README.md

 ## General Trends

-<b>Growth in Private Ports:</b> The number of private ports has seen a steady increase over the years.
+<b>- Growth in Private Ports:</b> The number of private ports has seen a steady increase over the years.

 <b>Moderate Growth in Public Ports:</b> Public ports have also increased, but at a slower rate compared to private ports.